pohlinwei/duke/docs/README.md

 Close Duke with a simple command: no mouse is needed for this action!

 ## Usage
+This section explains the various commands you might need.
+Examples are also included!

 ### `todo` - adds a to-do